OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

   X11Parameters=home_xauthority

-You may want to check bug_18492_ and bug_22034_ for an issue with X11 forwarding.
+You may want to check bug_18492_ and bug_22034_ for an issue with X11_ forwarding.

+Note that X11_ uses TCP_ as its transport protocol.
+The well known TCP_ ports for X11_ are 6000-6063: typically the port number used is 6000 plus the server/display number.

 .. _X11: https://en.wikipedia.org/wiki/X_Window_System
 .. _X11Parameters: https://slurm.schedmd.com/slurm.conf.html#OPT_X11Parameters